SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-The License Agreement contemplates that the Company will enter into certain ancillary arrangements with Takeda, including a clinical supply agreement and a quality agreement.
+In addition to the SPA, the Collaboration Agreement contemplates that Company will enter into certain other ancillary arrangements with Vertex.

-The foregoing descriptions of certain terms of the License Agreement and the Agreement do not purport to be complete and are qualified in their entirety by reference to the License Agreement and the Agreement that the Company intends to file as exhibits to its Quarterly Report on Form 10-Q for the quarterly period ending September 30, 2018.
+The foregoing description of certain terms of the Collaboration Agreement and SPA does not purport to be complete and is qualified in its entirety by reference to the Collaboration Agreement and SPA that Company intends to file as exhibits to its Annual Report on Form 10-K for the fiscal year ending December 31, 2019.

 |Item 9.01|| |